 Candidates must provide evidence of successful completion of diploma requirements at an accredited secondary school or acceptable evidence of the equivalent of a high school education.

 It is generally true that candidates who show great promise as musicians have also performed at a high level in academic courses in secondary school.
-On occasion, however, the demands on a talented musician are so great as to affect performance in the classroom.
+However, on occasion, the demands on a talented musician are so great as to affect performance in the classroom.
 This should not be of great concern to applicants, since musical talent, as demonstrated in an audition, is more important than academic achievement in determining admission to the conservatory.